dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/1-bug-hunt-via-k8s.md

-# The Bug "Clear Completed" - the Quest
+# The Bug "Clear completed" - the Quest

-## Hunting via the Kubernetes Road
+## Hunting via the kubernetes road

 - Open the Kubernetes App > You'll see a cluster with the name "codespace-xxxx".
 That's your Kind cluster being FullStack monitored.